DavidMikeSimon/rebar_efene_plugin/README.markdown

         rebar_efene_plugin
     ]}.

-And also add the GitHub url for the stable branch of rebar_efene_plugin to the `deps` section:
+Also add the GitHub url for the stable branch of `rebar_efene_plugin` to the `deps` section:

     {deps, [